craftgaz help Path of Exile 2 · patch 0.5+

 OperationWhat it does

 roll first mod The entry point of many crafts.
-Starting from a rare with one changeable mod (optionally one fractured), it solves the cheapest expected way to get a mod matching any of your targets — comparing plain chaos-orb spam against six desecrate variants (Gnawed / Preserved / Ancient bone × with/without Omen of Abyssal Echoes, each optionally side-restricted).
+Starting from an item with one changeable mod (optionally one fractured), it solves the cheapest expected way to get a mod matching any of your targets — comparing plain chaos-orb spam, three exalt + annul cycles (plain / Greater / Perfect Exalted Orb, each optionally side-restricted by an Exaltation omen; the changeable mod is annulled first), three augment + annul cycles (plain / Greater / Perfect Orb of Augmentation — the Magic-rarity mirror of the exalt cycles) and six desecrate variants (Gnawed / Preserved / Ancient bone × with/without Omen of Abyssal Echoes, each optionally side-restricted).
+Methods are gated by the start item’s rarity: augment + annul needs a Magic start, chaos/exalt/desecrate a Rare one — the non-matching rows are still costed for reference in the Method comparison (marked ✗) but never picked.
 Editing it opens a target picker (OR-combined) plus an “allow desecrate methods” toggle.

 essenceEssence — makes the item rare (if needed) and adds one guaranteed modifier of a chosen family and side.

 desecrateUse a bone (Gnawed / Preserved / Ancient) to add a desecrated mod, then reveal one screen — keeping an option that matches any of your targets if it shows up, otherwise the best available.
+Abyssal Echoes (checkbox) gives a fresh second screen on a first-screen miss; the omen is prepared before the reveal, so it is spent either way.
 You can force a side (a Necromancy omen), or uncheck “reveal now” to leave the mod unrevealed and reveal it later.

 reveal desecratedReveal a previously-placed unrevealed desecrated mod, keeping an option matching any target.
 Abyssal Echoes gives a second screen on a first-screen miss.
 Use the same bone you desecrated with — it sets the reveal pool.